dwaite/connect/openid-connect-claims-aggregation/openid-connect-claims-aggregation-1_0.md

 Each claim is associated with its authoritative source so there naturally will be many authoritative sources.
 Claim sources can be corroborative, i.e., not authoritative, as well.
 In total, there will be many Claim Set sources in OpenID Connect Framework.
-These Claim sources are called Claims Provider in OpenID Connect.
+These Claim sources are called Claims Providers in OpenID Connect.
 Claims Provider (CP) is just an OpenID Provider (OP) but it does not provide the claims about the current authentication event and its associated subject identifier authoritatively.
 Note that Claims Provider can act as an OpenID Provider in other transactions.
 Whether it is called OP or CP is depending on their role in a particular transaction.

-There are four main actors in OpenID Connect.
+There are four main actors in OpenID Connect using an aggregation model.

 1. Subject (User)
-1. OpenID Provider (OP) that provides claims about the subject authentication event
+1. OpenID Provider (OP) that provides claims about the subject authentication event and provides signed claim sets obtained from other Claims Providers
 1. Claims Providers (CP) that provides other claims
 1. Relying Party (RP) that verifies and consumes the provided claim sets.